-By analyzing financial data from more than 17,000 publicly traded companies in countries that have passed say-on-pay laws and countries that haven’t, researchers found such laws tie CEO pay more closely to their company’s performance and increase compensation equality among top managers.
+By analyzing financial data from more than 17,000 companies in 38 countries that have passed say-on-pay laws and countries that haven’t, Lel discovered that such laws tie CEO compensation more closely to their company’s performance.
+The research was published in the Journal of Financial Economics.

-“Eleven developed countries passed these laws between 2003 and 2013, so that gave us a natural laboratory where we could see what effect these laws actually had,” said Ugur Lel, a finance professor at UGA’s Terry College of Business and research co-author.
-“We found that, on average, CEO pay declines by about 7 percent and its sensitivity to firm performance increases by 5 percent.”
+“Eleven developed countries passed these laws between 2003 and 2013, so that gave us a natural laboratory where we could see what effect these laws actually had,” he said.
+“We found that, on average, CEO pay declined by about 7 percent and its sensitivity to firm performance increased by 5 percent.”

 “We were surprised to find that after the laws were passed, there was still an increase in CEO pay.
 Critics argue that the pay increase means the laws are ineffective.
-That observation is correct, but the interpretation is wrong,” Lel said.
+That observation is correct, but the interpretation is wrong,” said Lel, who holds the Nalley Distinguished Chair in Finance at the Terry College of Business.
 “What we see is that while CEO pay still goes up, it actually increases at a lower rate after say-on-pay laws are enacted.”

-The decline in CEO pay is more severe at companies with poor performance, Lel said.
-Those in the bottom quartile saw CEO salaries fall by 9.1 percent following say-on-pay practices.
-Changes in CEO pay were also more pronounced in firms with problematic pay.
-For example, CEO compensation fell by 18.5 percent, on average, for companies with “excess pay”-salaries above the level predicted by its economic determinants.
+The decline in CEO pay is more pronounced at companies with poor performance, he added.
+Firms in the bottom quartile (based on profitability) saw CEO salaries fall by 9.1 percent following say-on-pay passage.
+Changes in CEO compensation were also more pronounced in firms with problematic pay practices.
+For example, executive salaries fell by an average of 18.5 percent in companies with “excess pay.”

 “It turned out that there was not much difference between binding and non-binding laws.
 In the U.S., for instance, Dodd-Frank is non-binding but it still shows all of these effects,” Lel said.
-“Even if there is a 5 percent vote against raising CEO pay, it will still have an impact because firms want to be proactive in the area so as not be labeled negatively.”
+“Even if 5 percent of shareholders vote against raising CEO pay, it will still have an impact because firms want to be proactive in the area so as not be labeled negatively.”